-We felt very safe, at ease, and welcome here as a gay couple.
+We felt very safe, at ease, and welcome in Chicago as a gay couple.
 We never felt like we needed to look over our shoulder, fear holding hands or showing affection: just as its should be!

 Our first visit was over the Chicago Pride Fest weekend and was hosted by Choose Chicago so we really got to see just how gay Chicago can be!

 In our Gay Chicago Guide, we will cover the gay neighbourhoods of Chicago, gay bars, Gay Pride Fest as well as what activities we did, where we stayed and ate so you will have all the information you need to plan your own visit!